bottlerocket-os/bottlerocket/sources/api/apiclient/README.md

 ## apiclient library

-The apiclient library provides simple, synchronous methods to query an HTTP API over a Unix-domain socket.
+The apiclient library provides simple methods to query an HTTP API over a Unix-domain socket.

 The `raw_request` method takes care of the basics of making an HTTP request on a Unix-domain socket, and requires you to specify the socket path, the URI (including query string), the